binghamchris/aws-expresslink-demo/deploy/README.md

 2. Get the certificate and device name information from the Demo Badge
 3. Deploy the CloudFormation template to your AWS account, providing the parameters retrieved in step 2
 4. Configure the AWS IoT Core endpoint on the Demo Badge
+5. If applicable; verify and configure your DNS domain
+6. If necessary, trigger the Amplify build

 ### 1. Configure the wifi connection on the Demo Badge
 Enter your wifi network's SSID and key into the variables `wifi_ssid` and `wifi_key` respectively in the file `config_wifi.py`.
 Afterwards this file should be treated as highly security sensitive, seeing as it now contains a security token (your wifi network's key), so please take all necessary precautions about saving or disseminating it, and most especially avoid accidentally committing it to your Git repo!